oerderd-spec/kokoro-tts/README.md

 # 🗣️ Kokoro TTS - German Voice 'Martin' (ONNX)

 This repository provides an **ONNX exported version** of the excellent German Kokoro TTS model [kikiri-german-martin](https://huggingface.co/kikiri-tts/kikiri-german-martin).
+It is a "German single-speaker TTS model fine-tuned on the **Martin Harbecke** voice using [StyleTTS2](https://github.com/yl4579/StyleTTS2) Stage 2.
+Built on top of [kikiri-german-base-51speakers-synthetic](https://huggingface.co/kikiri-tts/kikiri-german-base-51speakers-synthetic)."

-By using the ONNX format, you can run this high-quality Text-to-Speech model without needing PyTorch.
-This results in significantly faster inference times, a lower memory footprint, and easier integration into various environments like C++, Rust, mobile apps, or web servers using the ONNX Runtime.
+By using the ONNX format, you can run this german Text-to-Speech model without needing PyTorch.
+This results in significantly faster inference times (x2), a lower memory footprint, and easier integration into various environments like C++, Rust, mobile apps, or web servers using the ONNX Runtime.

 ## Model Details